Pop:

 ”Always On My Mind”: This beautiful ballad became famous by Elvis, Willie Nelson and The Pet Shop Boys.

 ”Seven Bridges Road”: Originally by Steve Young, but more memorably covered by artists like Dolly Parton, Allan Jackson and The Eagles it became a country classic.
-Here you can listen to the Illustrakören from Stockholm singing the arrangement.
+This arrangement is for SSATB, but I also made a version for SATB.

-”9 to 5”: Being the ’Queen of Country Music’ Dolly Parton even wrote an anthem for the Labour Union.
-Who would have guessed?
+”9 to 5”: Who would have guessed that Dolly Parton, the ’Queen of Country Music’, even wrote an anthem for the Labour Union?

 ”Forever and ever, Amen”: Randy Travis’ classic country love song.